fwtiu/super-duper-invention/README.md

 # super-duper-invention

 This repository hosts a simple React TODO application scaffolded with [Vite](https://vitejs.dev/).
-The app lets you add items to a list and remove them again, demonstrating basic state management in React while keeping the codebase minimal.
+The app lets you add items to a list, remove them again, and reorder them by dragging and dropping.
+This demonstrates basic state management in React while keeping the codebase minimal.
 Type a task and press **Enter** or click **Add** to append it to the list.

 ## Getting started